hansenp/diachrscripts/README.md

 For possible subsequent investigation, we write the rejected artifact read pairs to an extra BAM file (`-j`).
+The valid read pairs are always written to a BAM file with the suffix `.valid_pairs.aligned.bam`.
+We note that these files do not contain any read pairs that have been mapped to non-canonical chromosomes
+(e.g. `chrUn_GL000216v2`).
+The reads of a pair are mapped independently to all chromosomes, but a pair for which at least one read is mapped to a non-canonical chromosome cannot be re-paired.

 The output can be redirected and given prefixes as with the `truncate` command.
 More details on the mapping and removal of artifact read pairs can be found in the [relevant section of the Diachromatic documentation](https://diachromatic.readthedocs.io/en/latest/mapping.html).

-### Counting of read pairs that map to the same digest pairs
+### Counting of valid read pairs that map to the same digest pairs

-Use Diachromatic to count read pairs between interacting digest regions as follows:
+Use Diachromatic to count valid read pairs between interacting digest regions as follows:

 ```
 java -jar Diachromatic.jar count \